 The annual “shaming” photos are funny, we admit it.
-But they belie a truth that’s not funny at all.
-That tree tipped off its stand, those broken ornaments and the presents torn open could have had you celebrating the holiday in the waiting of an emergency animal hospital.
+But they belie a truth that’s not at all funny.
+That tree tipped off its stand, those broken ornaments, and the presents torn open could have had you celebrating the holiday at an emergency animal hospital.

 This doesn’t mean you have to choose between your dog and a holiday tradition.
-You just need to be careful during the holiday season.
+You just need to be careful during the festive season.

 Read on for our tips for dog-proofing your Christmas tree.

 Real trees bring the outdoor inside.
 They smell divine and look beautiful, but they also come with some hazards.
-Like a number of different holiday plants (like Poinsettia and Holly), Christmas trees can be toxic to dog.
+Like a number of different holiday plants (like Poinsettia and Holly), Christmas trees can be poisonous to dogs.
 Indeed, most types of Christmas trees have needles that fall off and are mildly to very toxic to dogs.
 The needles aren’t digestible and can cause vomiting and excessive drooling if eaten.
-The same goes for artificial trees, as their plastic needs can cause an intestinal blockage or even puncture the intestines.
-According to Hartz, “Be extra vigilant if you use an artificial tree, especially as it becomes more brittle with age.
-Small pieces of plastic or aluminum can break off and cause an intestinal blockage or mouth irritation if ingested by your dog.”
+The same goes for artificial trees, as their plastic needles can cause an intestinal blockage or even puncture the intestines.

 If you have one of those dogs who is determined to get into anything that’s off limits, consider placing your tree in a room with a door that locks.
 If this isn’t an option, use a pet gate to keep your dog out when you’re not there to supervise.